 Whether you get the green light might also depend on if your flight is domestic or international, approaching due date and whether you need a note from your doctor approving the trip.
 Although there is no law prohibiting flying in the third trimester of pregnancy (it’s a myth), each airline has their own rules, so be sure to contact them directly before booking.

 Consider Your Comfort Level

 What stage of pregnancy you are in is also a factor to consider.
 Your first trimester may be exhausting and include morning sickness, which can leave you miserable on the plan and off!
 Often the second trimester (weeks 14-27) may be the most comfortable for traveling while pregnant.
 The second trimester typically brings with it more energy, less nausea (hopefully) and the risk of miscarriage is significantly lower.
 You will also have more stamina than later in the pregnancy!
 Experts also suggest you travel with another person.
-It can be more fun, and adds peace of mind if a problem did arise.
+It can be more fun and adds peace of mind if a problem did arise.

 2. Be Prepared – At the Airport & In the Air

-Take plenty of time and arrive to the airport early so you’re not stressed.
+Take plenty of time and arrive at the airport early so you’re not stressed.
 The full-body security scans, according to the TSA, are safe for all.
 If you’re nervous about it though, ask your doctor’s opinion.
 However, know you do have the right to request an alternative screening method.
 Plan to wear slip-on shoes and reduce items you’ll have to remove, this way you can breeze through security, visit the bathroom and get to relaxing sooner!

 Choose the Right Seat

-Book early so you can secure a comfortable seat near the front, which seems to have better air flow.
+Book early so you can secure a comfortable seat near the front, which seems to have better airflow.
 Getting on and off the plane will be much easier and quicker too.
-Go for the aisle seat (not on an exit row), so you can make those all-too-often trips to the bathroom.
+Go for the aisle seat (not on an exit row) so you can make those all-too-often trips to the bathroom.
 While seated, be sure to wear the seatbelt below your belly and keep your essentials handy.

 Dress in Layers